-Ask your homeowner friends for recommendations, especially those who have recently had renovations.
+- Ask your homeowner friends for recommendations, especially those who have recently had renovations.

-Search online for the type of service you need in your area.
+- Search online for the type of service you need in your area.

-Check out online reviews.
+- Check out client reviews.

-Step 2: Check out each contractor’s portfolio
+Step 2: Compare each contractor’s portfolio

-Choose a contractor who specializes in the type of remodel you need; someone who specializes in remodeling kitchens might not be ideal for your bathroom renovation.
+Choose a contractor who specializes in the type of remodel you need — someone who specializes in remodeling kitchens might not be ideal for your bathroom renovation.
 A home improvement contractor with a creative eye can also be helpful for certain projects.
 For instance, if you want to lay a tile entryway with a detailed mosaic or paint a room with a faux finish, you’ll need a contractor who does that type of work well.

 A good portfolio should contain at least ten projects.
 It should include photos of each space before work began, during the remodel and after project completion.
 It helps if there are pictures of blueprints, sketches or other plans so you can get an idea of how the contractor approaches a project.

-Step 3: Check licensing and certification
+Step 3: Ask for licensing and certification

 In addition to making sure contractors have the correct licenses and certification to complete the job safely and legally, make sure anyone on your list has liability insurance in case they damage your home.
 The contractor and any other workers should also be covered by worker’s compensation.
 Ask for a copy of their insurance policies and check that they’re up to date.